-1.
+1. Radio equipment in unlicensed spectrum should not transmit energy for the primary purpose of blocking access to the channel to others

+2. Transmission of Discovery Reference Signals should be clearly bounded to avoid excess airtime overhead on unlicensed spectrum

+3. Radio equipment in unlicensed spectrum should detect neighboring networks with sufficient sensitivity to ensure fair coexistence

+4. LAA and IEEE 802.11 slot boundaries should align as accurately as possible to preserve spectral efficiency in unlicensed spectrum

+5. LAA and 802.11 multi-channel aggregation schemes should align

+6. Radio equipment in unlicensed spectrum should stop transmission as soon as transmission of useful data is complete

+7. Channel access that is obtained using special access mechanisms for high priority data should not be used to transmit lower priority data

+8. The maximum continuous transmission time should be limited to avoid blocking latency sensitive traffic on coexisting networks

+9. Adjustment of channel access contention window should be based on comparable indicators of congestion to ensure fairness between technologies

+10. Adjustment of channel access contention window should be clearly defined

+11. The channel access state machine during channel sensing should be clearly defined

+12. The use of the back off mechanism should be clearly defined

 A common theme in these comments is that LAA has been underspecified and ambiguously specified.
 This approach is acceptable when there is a mechanism to resolve these issues after the specification stage.
 The Wi-Fi industry has traditionally resolved many such problems with the 802.11 specification at the plugfesting stage undertaken by the Wi-Fi Alliance.
 It is likely that the major operators have led equivalent processes in relation to licensed operation.

-However, there are no equivalent processes in an environment with both LAA and Wi-Fi equipment.
+However, there are no directly equivalent processes in an environment with both LAA and Wi-Fi equipment.
 This highlights the importance of doing a very good job ensuring that the LAA (and 802.11 from now on) are fully specified and unambiguous.

-Suggestion: LAA should not transmit energy for the primary sole purpose of blocking access to the channel to others
+Radio equipment in unlicensed spectrum should not transmit energy for the primary purpose of blocking access to the channel to others

-Situation: LAA needs to maintain control of medium between gaining access and transmitting data by sending energy
+Situation: LAA needs to maintain control of medium between gaining access and transmitting synchronized data bursts by sending energy

 In LAA, there is normally a delay of 0-1 ms between gaining access to the channel and the start of the sub-frame, which is a result of LAA sub-frames always being aligned to 1 ms boundaries.
 The delay is 0-0.5 ms if partial sub-frames are used.